 The first Hebrew theatre was established in Moscow in 1917 under the name Habima (The Stage).
 In 1931 the home of this national theatre became Tel Aviv.
 Israeli theatre has many genres.
 As the playwrights, directors and actors have come from different places in the world, their experiences are combined on stage.
 Performances range from large-scale musicals, classical plays, comedy and ‘social commentary’ plays in which contemporary social issues are raised.

 Other theatres in Israel are the Cameri Theatre and Beit Lessin in Tel Aviv, the Haifa Municipal Theatre and the Be’er Sheva Theatre.
 In Haifa the Arab Theatre produces Arab language plays.
-Well known playwrights in the tradition of Israeli theatre are Hanoch Levine, Nisim Aloni and Joshua Sobol.
+Well known playwrights in the history of Israeli theatre are Hanoch Levine, Nisim Aloni and Joshua Sobol.

 The Acco Festival of Alternative Israeli Theatre is organized annually in Acre, in the north of the country.
 During this festival, experimental plays are shown.
 One of the goals is to promote co-operation between Jewish and Arabic theatre.